-A multi-functional sustainability team was recently created, spanning all business units in order to provide a cohesive approach to achieve sustainability goals.
+A multi-functional sustainability team has been created, spanning all business units in order to provide a cohesive approach to achieve sustainability goals.
 The initial filing with respect to the Carbon Disclosure Project (CDP) took place in 2018, providing a baseline to assess the total carbon footprint and establish a corporate governance structure.
-The Company was given an above average CDP score of B-.
-This score was in line with most of the Company's major North American competitors and demonstrated Winpak's high level of environmental stewardship and actions taken towards managing climate change.
-In 2019, the Company was able to elevate its CDP score from B- to B. This was a direct result of Winpak's efforts in: instituting a defined corporate governance structure to manage carbon emissions; the actions initiated by the Company to reduce emission from landfill and manufacturing waste reduction; recycle-ready product development; research and development initiatives focused on thinner flexible packaging (source reduction); a new generation of sustainable films.
-The 2019 CDP achievement enabled the Company to surpass the scores given to two of its main competitors.
-Winpak is in the process of establishing additional KPI data and goals regarding greenhouse gas emissions.
-The Company's stated goal is to achieve a CDP score of A in 2025.
+The Company was given an above average CDP score of B- in 2018 and received a CDP score of B in 2019.
+In 2020, the Company obtained a score of B-.
+This score compares to the average of the Company's major North American competitors of C. Recent accomplishments include: instituting a defined corporate governance structure to manage carbon emissions; reducing emissions from landfill and manufacturing waste reduction; recycle-ready product development; research and development initiatives focused on thinner flexible packaging (source reduction); a new generation of sustainable films.
+The Company's stated goal is to achieve a CDP score of A by 2025.